reMRKableDev/react-omdb-api/README.md

 ## Contributing 👋

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+If you would like to contribute to this repository, follow the guidelines provided in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.

+## Code Of Conduct 📋
-Please note that there is a code of conduct, please follow it in all your interactions with the project.
+Please note that there is a [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

-1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.

-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.

 ## Authors 💻